loadsys/CakePHP-Sitemap/README.md

 ##Background

-Only generates a sitemap currently for controllers/models in the core App, not in Plugins.
+Only generates a sitemap currently for models in the core App, not in Plugins.
 Generates an HTML list using a dl list.
 Generates an sitemap.xml file as well.
 View caching used for the HTML files.